 What If I Don’t Want a Full Bachelor’s Degree?

 You don’t need a full Bachelor’s degree to start your fire safety career.
+After all, how long does a fire science degree take?
 Instead, you can earn a certificate of fire safety by getting your fire science certificate online.
 A fire safety officer course can jumpstart your career.
 Keep in mind that a certificate is a bit different from a Bachelor’s degree.
 For one thing, a certificate takes far less time to earn.
 Instead of staying in school for four years, you could earn your certificate in two years or less.
 While a Bachelor’s degree requires some core courses, a certificate does not.
 Instead, you only take the courses that are absolutely required for your certificate of fire safety.
 Instead of studying math, English, and other subjects, you’ll go straight to your online fire protection courses.

 What Will I Learn in a Fire Science Program?

 Whether you get your fire science degree online or on-campus, your fire science degree requirements will cover a lot of ground.
 A fire science program will cover everything from the fire science definition to fire science technology.
 Essentially, you’ll learn everything that you need to know to start your firefighting career.
 Fire science degree requirements vary from one school to the next.
 However, most of these programs are very similar to one another.